10-list Recoloring of Planar Graphs

 \begin{obs} Our graph $G$ has minimum degree at least $5$. \end{obs} \begin{proof} This follows directly from the Extension Lemma, analogous to the proof of Lemma~\ref{linear-cereceda:lem}. \end{proof}

-Among all $k$-minimal counterexamples $G$, we choose one to maximize the number of edges.
-Thus, $G$ is a plane triangulation.
+To simplify the discharging arguments, if $G$ is not a triangulation, then we consider a supergraph $G^+$ of $G$, with $|G^+|=|G|$, that is a plane triangulation.
+In this section, we prove that $G^+$ contains as a configuration $H$ either a $4^-$-vertex or one of (RC\subref{53a-fig})--(RC\subref{526273a-fig}).
+By Lemma~\ref{edge-remove-lem}, when we restrict $H$ to its edges in $G$, we also get a reducible configuration for $G$.

 We assign to each vertex $v$ in $G$ a ``charge'' $d(v)-6$.
 By Euler's formula, $\sum_{v\in V(G)}(d(v)-6) = 2|E(G)|-6|G| = 2(3|G|-6)-6|G| = -12$.
 Assuming that $G$ contains none of the configurations in the previous section, we redistribute charge so that each vertex $v$ ends with nonnegative charge; we say that such a vertex $v$ \Emph{ends happy}.
 This yields an obvious contradiction, since the sum of nonnegative quantities is equal to $-12$.
 (And this contradiction proves our Main Theorem.)
-To redistribute charge, we use the following $6$ discharging rules, applied successively. \begin{itemize} \item[\linkdest{R1}{(R1)}] Let $v$ be a $7$-vertex and $w$ be a $5$-neighbor of $v$.
+To redistribute charge, we use the following $6$ discharging rules, applied successively.
+An $(h,i,j)$-face is a 3-face for which the multiset of degrees of incident vertices is $\{h,i,j\}$.
+An $(h^+,i,j)$-face is defined analogously, with one degree at least $h$. \begin{itemize} \item[\linkdest{R1}{(R1)}] Let $v$ be a $7$-vertex and $w$ be a $5$-neighbor of $v$.